Interferometric measurement of the quadrature coherence scale using two replicas of a quantum optical state

 \section{Abstract}

 Assessing whether a quantum state $\hat \rho$ is nonclassical (\textit{i.e.}, incompatible with a mixture of coherent states) is a ubiquitous question in quantum optics, yet a nontrivial experimental task because many nonclassicality witnesses are nonlinear in $\hat \rho$.
 In particular, if we want to witness or measure the nonclassicality of a state by evaluating its quadrature coherence scale, this \textit{a priori} requires full state tomography.
-Here, we provide an experimentally friendly procedure for directly accessing this quantity with a simple linear interferometer involving two replicas (independent and identical copies) of the state $\hat \rho$ supplemented with photon number measurements.
-This finding, that we interpret as an extension of the Hong-Ou-Mandel effect, illustrates the wide applicability of the multicopy interferometric technique in order to circumvent state tomography in quantum optics.
+Here, we provide an experimental procedure for directly accessing this quantity with a simple linear interferometer involving two replicas (independent and identical copies) of the state $\hat \rho$ supplemented with photon-number-resolving measurements.
+This finding, which we interpret as an extension of the Hong-Ou-Mandel effect, illustrates the wide applicability of the multicopy interferometric technique in order to circumvent state tomography in quantum optics.